 The next step is getting the information you need to get started.
 You can conduct some interviews with clients, Google the demographics in your location, or dig around on local social media groups and hashtags to see what trends your potential clients care about.
 Then, you can start adding technologies and making changes with the information you need.

-GlossGenius can help you provide a world class experience with its all-in-one suite of salon booking, marketing, and client management tools.
+GlossGenius can help you provide a world class experience with all-in-one salon booking and client management tools.
 Simplify your client’s experience and focus your time on doing what you do best!